Blitz!: Production history

-Blitz! opened in London on 8 May 1962 at the Adelphi Theatre, while Bart's enormous West End success Oliver! was still running at the New Theatre; at that time Oliver! had not yet been produced on Broadway.
+Blitz! opened in London on 8 May 1962 at the Adelphi Theatre, while Bart's enormous West End success Oliver! was still running at the New Theatre, and after a successful pre-West End run at the Palace Theatre in Tottenham; at that time Oliver! had not yet been produced on Broadway.
 Blitz ran for 568 performances.
 It never ran on Broadway: between its scale and the fact that New Yorkers could hardly be expected to share Londoners' nostalgia for the period, it proved "unexportable".
 Bart wrote the music and lyrics, and had directed the original London production himself; Joan Maitland contributed to the libretto.
 Sean Kenny designed the elaborate sets, which included representations of Victoria Station, Petticoat Lane, and the Bank underground station, not to mention London on fire during an air raid.
 Four revolving house units and an enormous, mobile bridge, carried on two shifting towers, made it, at the time, the most expensive West End musical ever produced.
 Noël Coward called it "twice as loud and twice as long as the real thing."

 The song "The Day After Tomorrow" was specially written by Bart for Vera Lynn.
 Lynn had been a star at the time of the German bombing attacks; in the play, the characters listen to Lynn sing it on the radio while they shelter underground.
 Lynn did not actually appear onstage during the production, but she recorded the song for it, and the production used her recording on the "radio".
 The play also makes use of a recording of a Winston Churchill radio speech.

 The role of Mrs Blitztein was played by Amelia Bayntun in the original cast; it was her only role in a stage musical.
 The cast included a large number of children.
 There is a scene in which the children are to be evacuated from London; they cheerfully sing "We’re Going To The Country", while their mothers try to put on a cheerful face.
 The children's chorus "Mums and Dads" was a "showstopper" that drew much radio play.